taey16/demon_11st/README.md

 C

-caffe C++ prediction example with oversample support.
+caffe C++ prediction example with oversample support(as well as batched prediction)